 The class will focus on common problems in the bass repair shop.
 These will include:

 THROUGH THE f-HOLE — avoid taking off the top

 Select a repair you'd like to work on.
 You should have tools and materials needed to do that repair.
-If you wish to focus on a topic not listed above, please contact us as soon as possible so we can be prepared to make your Workshop experience as productive as we can.
-For larger projects, we will either work out next steps for your own work or you might bring it back at a future Workshop.
+If you wish to focus on a topic not listed above, please contact us as soon as possible so we can be prepared to make your UNH-VCI experience as productive as we can.
+For larger projects we will help you map out next steps for work on your own time.

 A full list of tools and materials can be found in the Tools & Materials tab above, or by clicking here.